hphelion/documentation/devplatform/stackato/user/deploy/languages/perl/index.html.md

 Perl applications deployed to Application Lifecycle Service using the default 'perl' framework are run with [PSGI](http://plackperl.org/).
-Applications are started from a top-level script, which must be called app.psgi.
+Applications are started from a top-level script which must be called `app.psgi`.
 For example, in the [mojo-helloworld](https://github.com/Stackato-Apps/mojo-helloworld) sample application: